vfarcic/vfarcic.github.io/jenkins-docker/cleanup.md

 ---

-# Do not forget to destroy the cluster
+## Do NOT forget to destroy the cluster